 Major, Minor, Elective credit.
-Prerequisites: BIO 100 or its equivalent and BIO 301 or permission of the instructor.
+Prerequisites: BIO 301.
 Junior or senior class standing is recommended.
 A survey of the theory, history, and principles of evolutionary biology.
-Both macroevolutionary and micro-evolutionary topics are covered and primary literature is discussed.
+Both macro- evolutionary and micro-evolutionary topics are covered and primary literature is discussed.
 Offered Spring Term.